Azure/AKS-Landing-Zone-Accelerator/Scenarios/CosmosDB-nosql-Resiliency/README.md

 Next up, we will create a service account which will use the AKS workload identity feature to map the pod's access to the access granted to the managed identity.
 We will then use default credentials to authenticate to our cosmosdb.
 Only pods using the service account will have direct access to Cosmos DB.
 The frontend and dataprep pods wont.
 This is how you can limit access to sensitive resources.

-First update the service account with correct tenantid and client id
+First update the service account with correct Tenant ID and Client ID.

 ```bash
 sed -i "s/<tenant-id>/${TENANTID}/g" svc-account.yaml